Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Materials and Methods

 \subsection{Other experiments}

-We also tested the learning performance of our network for varying amounts of noise, as defining models capable of operating in stochastic, uncertain settings is one of the fundamental goals of the field on Neuromorphic Computing.
-To this end, we defined the simplest model possible within our learning framework [10 neurons, learning identity from sine input] and used it to evaluate the learning performance for varying amounts of Gaussian noise and for different values of the $c$ parameter in the resistance update Eq. \ref{eq:memristorlaw}.
-We ran 4 randomly initialised models for each of 100 levels of noise in the range $[0\%,100\%]$ and reported the averaged mean squared error for each noise percentage.
+We also tested the learning performance of the network for varying amounts of noise, as defining models capable of operating in stochastic, uncertain settings is one of the fundamental goals of the field on Neuromorphic Computing.
+To this end, we defined the simplest model possible within our learning framework (10 neurons, learning identity from sine input) and used it to evaluate the learning performance for varying amounts of Gaussian noise and for different values of the $c$ parameter in the resistance update Eq. \ref{eq:memristorlaw}.
+We ran 10 randomly initialised models for each of 100 levels of noise - expressed as coefficient of variation $\frac{\sigma}{\mu}$ - in the range $[0\%,100\%]$ and reported the averaged MSE-to-$\rho$ ratio for each noise percentage.
+The Gaussian noise was added in the same amount to the $R_0$, $R_1$, and $c$ parameters in Eq. \ref{eq:memristorlaw}. as well as to the initial resistances of the memristors.
+The methodology we followed closely resembled that reported in (\cite{10.1109/tnano.2013.2250995}), but is should be noted that, in doing so, the magnitude of the uncertainty of each memristance update depends on the devices' current resistance state; it is presently unclear if this is the most physically correct method, but it suffices for the scope of this work.

 Using the same methodology, we also ran a \textit{parameter search} for the exponent $c$ in Eq. \ref{eq:memristorlaw} in order to find the SET voltage magnitude best able to promote learning.
-To this end, we evaluated the MSE of randomly initialised models with 15\% noise for 100 values of $c$ uniformly distributed in the range $[-1,-0.0001]$.
+To realise this, we evaluated the MSE-to-$\rho$ ratio of randomly initialised models with $15\%$ noise for 100 values of $c$ uniformly distributed in the range $[-1,-0.0001]$.